Delhi Polls 2020: Anurag Thakur banned from Canvassing for 72 hours, Parvesh Verma for 96 hours

 New Delhi, Jan 30: Union Minster Anurag Thakur and BJP MP Parvesh Verma have been banned from campaigning in Delhi for 72 hours and 96 hours, respectively, by the Election Commission over their alleged inflammatory speeches made at election rallies.

-The order comes a day after the poll body ordered removal of Thakur and Verma from BJP's list of star campaigners for the upcoming assembly polls in Delhi.
+The order comes a day after the poll body ordered the removal of Thakur and Verma from BJP's list of star campaigners for the upcoming assembly polls in Delhi.

-The order comes after has ordered removal of Anurag Thakur and Parvesh Sahib Singh Verma from the list of star campaigners of BJP for Delhi assembly elections 2020 with immediate effect and until further notice.
+The order comes after has ordered the removal of Anurag Thakur and Parvesh Sahib Singh Verma from the list of star campaigners of BJP for Delhi assembly elections 2020 with immediate effect and until further notice.

 Delhi Elections 2020: EC orders removal of Anurag Thakur, Parvesh Verma as BJP star campaigners